airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

 #### test_stream_processor.py:

-These Unit tests functions check how each stream is converted to dbt models files.
+These unit tests functions check how each stream is converted to dbt models files.
 For example, one big focus area is around how table names are chosen.
 (especially since some destination like postgres have a very low limit to identifiers length of 64 characters) In case of nested objects/arrays in a stream, names can be dragged on to even longer names...